dullroar/ten-steps-to-linux-survival/Appendices.md

 ### Simple Scripts{.unnumbered}

-I said I wasn't going to cover scripting, especially logical constructs like `if`/`fi`\drcmd{if}.
-But simple scripts that just "do things" in a certain order are within scope, and the following, which installs [`freerdp`](https://github.com/freerdp/freerdp)\drnet{xfreerdp}, is a good example of simply taking the guesswork out of doing something repetitive across multiple machines.
+I said I wasn't going to cover scripting, especially logical constructs like `if`/`fi`.
+But simple scripts that just "do things" in a certain order are within scope, and the following, which installs [`freerdp`](https://github.com/freerdp/freerdp), is a good example of simply taking the guesswork out of doing something repetitive across multiple machines.
 I keep this `installrdp` script in Dropbox so I can run it quickly and easily on any new machine I set up (once I get Dropbox set up on the machine!)
+\drcmd{if}
+\drnet{xfreerdp}

 \drcap{A simple install script}
 ```bash